 1. Engage and Pay Contractors

-While international contractors are a convenient mechanism for accessing specialized talent when it’s needed, there are still some challenges.
-Classification laws vary from country to country, and employers must ensure their contractors are classified correctly, or they risk non-compliance.
+However, while international contractors can be a convenient mechanism for accessing specialized talent when it’s needed, there are still some serious challenges.
+Classification laws vary from country to country, and employers must ensure their contractors are classified correctly, or they risk noncompliance.
 If a contractor is misclassified, the company may be subject to fines, legal fees, and reputation setbacks.

 2. Set Up Local Entities and Use Multi-Country Payroll